rachelriv/cmsi386/homework3/README.md

 The programmer was probably trying to return the object `{x: 5}`, but since javascript inserts a semicolon automatically after a return followed by a newline, the code returns undefined.
-This code consists of two statements, the first statement returns undefined, and the second is a never-reachable block statement with a [label](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/label) `x` that evaluates 5.
+This code consists of two statements, the first statement is a [return](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/return) statement, which returns `undefined` since the expression is omitted.
+The second is a never-reachable [block](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/block) statement with a [label](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/label) `x` that evaluates 5.

-In python, the newlines are significant and the function would return `None`, and the statement containing the dictionary `{'x': 5}` will never be evaluated.
+Python assumes that each physical line corresponds to a [logical line](https://docs.python.org/2/reference/lexical_analysis.html#logical-lines).
+Since statements cannot cross logical line boundaries except where NEWLINE is allowed by the syntax, the equivalent Python code would return `None`, since a [return statement](https://docs.python.org/2/reference/simple_stmts.html#the-return-statement) with no expression to evaluate will substitute `None`.
+The statement containing the dictionary `{'x': 5}` will never be evaluated.

 (b)

-What the programmer was probably expecting the second newline to end the declaration/initialization/ of `a`, but in fact, the code is initializing `a` to be `b + b(4+5).toString(16)`.
+What the programmer was probably expecting the second newline to end the declaration/initialization of `a`, but in fact, the code is initializing `a` to be `b + b(4+5).toString(16)`.
 This will get us a `TypeError` because `b` is not a function.

-In python, newlines are significant, and the second newline would end the declaration/intialization of `a`.
+Again, Python assumes that each physical line corresponds to a logical line (see previous answer).
+Thus, the second newline <em>would</em> end the declaration/initialization of `a`.

 (c)

 The programmer probably thought that the first newline ended the declaration/initialization of `place`, but `place` was intialized to `"mundo"["Hola", "Ciao"].forEach(...)`.
-The comma operator evaluates each of the operands and returns the value of the last operand.
+The [comma](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Comma_Operator) operator evaluates each of the operands and returns the value of the last operand.
 The code is equivalent to `"mundo"["Ciao"]...`. `"mundo"["Ciao"]` evaluates to `undefined`.
 This throws a `TypeError` because you cannot invoke the function `forEach` on `undefined`.

-In Python, newlines are significant, and the declaration/initialization ends with newline.
+Again, Python assumes that each physical line corresponds to a logical line (see answer 2a).
+Thus, the second newline <em>would</em> end the declaration/initialization of `a`.

 (d)